Random models for singular SPDEs: Introduction

 \ssk

-The fantastic work \cite{CH} of Chandra \& Hairer on the convergence of the BHZ renormalized models is fairly difficult.
+\S 3. {\it Renormalization.} The fantastic work \cite{CH} of Chandra \& Hairer on the convergence of the BHZ renormalized models is fairly difficult.
 It holds under a very general set of conditions on the law of the translation invariant (possibly multi-dimensional) noise that involve its cumulants.
 Recently Linares, Otto, Tempelmayr \& Tsatsoulis \cite{LOTT} devised a different approach to the renormalization problem within the setting devised by Otto, Sauer, Smith \& Weber \cite{OSSW2} for the study of a class of quasilinear singular stochastic PDEs.
-While the latter shares many features with the setting of regularity structures devised for the study of semilinear singular equations the setting introduced in \cite{OSSW2} is different; it involves in particular no tree indexed objects even though its construction is inductive.
+While the latter shares many features with the setting of regularity structures devised for the study of semilinear singular equations, the setting introduced in \cite{OSSW2} is different; it involves in particular no tree indexed objects even though its construction is inductive.
 More importantly for us they prove their convergence result for the renormalized regularized models assuming a spectral gap inequality for the law of the random noise rather than making assumptions on its cumulants.
-We follow this idea and give in the present work a simple and short proof of the convergence of the BHZ renormalized model used in a regularity structures analysis of the iconic generalized (KPZ) equation.

 \ssk